joshuafortcool11/plsql-window-functions-Iradukunda-joshua/README.md

 Diagnostic Analysis:
 The revenue growth correlates with increased corporate travel in Q1 and tourist season starting in March.
 Kigali-Nairobi's success is driven by diplomatic and business traffic between capital cities.
-The 22% March growth aligns with Easter holiday travel patterns and a successful 'Early Bird' promotion.

 To build on this success, we should: